sunghyuk-oh/Personal_Time_Manage_App/README.md

 __________________________________________________

-## App Name: ##
+## Daily Time Keeper: ##

-**Daily Time Keeper**

 [daily-time-keeper.surge.sh](http://daily-time-keeper.surge.sh)

 __________________________________________________

 ## App Description:
+This is a simple task management app.
+Daily Time Keeper allows the users to create and manage all the tasks in one place.
+It tracks the tasks you do every day and views how much you spend time on each task.

 __________________________________________________

 ## App Features: ##
+On the homepage, the users can enter the task title and start, pause, resume, and finish the stopwatch whenever they want.
+The task title and duration will display on the list once completing the task.
+The piechart will also display when the task is done.
+Each task in the piechart divides up into segments which shows the amount of time spent for each task compared to the amount of total time spent.
+On the history page, the users can view and find out all the tasks and durations they did on the specific date.
+The date can be sorted by month.
 __________________________________________________
 ## Live Screen Shots: ##

-This example shows how you can enter the task title and start, pause, resume, and finish the stopwatch.
-Once you finish the task, the task title and duration will display with the piechart.

 https://user-images.githubusercontent.com/28845972/135874620-f15b497d-2bf7-4c35-9550-99843e4c7127.mov

-This example shows how you can view all the tasks you did on the specific date.

 https://user-images.githubusercontent.com/28845972/135876492-c8e8eb80-fe90-4f63-9fe1-9053f3c9735b.mov

 ## Responsive Layout ##